gramener/gramex/gramex/apps/guide/alert/README.md

     -  list: `index` and `row` are the index and value
     -  DataFrame: `index` and `row` are the row index and DataFrame row
   - `condition`: an optional Python expression that determines whether to run the alert.
 All `data:` keys are available to the expression.
-Returning a:
+This may return a:
-    - False-y value or empty DataFrame prevents running the alert
+    - False-y value or empty DataFrame: to prevent running the alert
-    - dict updates the loaded `data:` variables
+    - dict: to update the loaded `data:` variables
-    - DataFrame replaces the variable named `data`
+    - new DataFrame: to replace `data['data']`
 - subscriptions configuration allows users to subscribe to and unsubscribe from these alerts, and specify how often they should get emails (TODO)